szymontyburek/Restaurant-Seating-System/README.md

 3) The database can only be modified assuming the proper details were supplied.
 If this is not the case, an error message will be displayed

-4) Hosting the website using AWS EC2 instance
+4) Hosting the website via AWS EC2 instance